rcazzara/seldovia/_people/Raby_Frank_J.md

 didn’t take long before he was trying his hand at every money-making operation going on in the area.
 In 1925 ten companies were listed in the Pacific Fisherman’s Yearbook as packing herring in Seldovia, including Frank Raby, with 27 barrels.
-Susan Springer in her book "Seldovia, Alaska’ suggests that Frank Raby was probably the first person in Seldovia to attempt the raising of mink, which he did from 1923-1926.
+Susan Springer in her book [_Seldovia, Alaska_](../_resources/books.md#seldovia-alaska-by-susan-springer) suggests that Frank Raby was probably the first person in Seldovia to attempt the raising of mink, which he did from 1923-1926.
 He was also included in the long list of Kachemak Bay fox farmers.
 In the 1930 US Census, Frank was listed as a Seldovian salmon fisherman.